-The Company provides for federal income taxes based on amounts the Company believes it will ultimately owe.
-Inherent in the provision for federal income taxes are estimates regarding the deductibility of certain expenses and the realization of certain tax credits.
-In the event the ultimate deductibility of certain expenses or the realization of certain tax credits differs from estimates, the Company may be required to change the provision for federal income taxes recorded in the financial statements which could be significant.
+Federal Income Taxes.
+The Company files its own consolidated returns with its subsidiary, Retention Alternatives, Ltd. The Company provides for federal income taxes based on amounts the Company believes it ultimately will owe.
+Inherent in the provision for federal income taxes are estimates regarding the deductibility of certain items and the realization of certain tax credits.
+In the event the ultimate deductibility of certain items or the realization of certain tax credits differs from estimates, the Company may be required to change the provision for federal income taxes recorded in the financial statements significantly.
 Management has used best estimates to establish reserves based on current facts and circumstances regarding tax exposure items where the ultimate deductibility is open to interpretation.